Space Raiders (snack food)

 Space Raiders are a British brand of corn and wheat snacks made by KP Snacks.
 Introduced in 1987, the alien shaped snacks are currently available in Beef, Pickled Onion, Saucy BBQ and Spicy flavours.
+The cheese flavour was discontinued in 2007, and the salt & vinegar flavour was discontinued in 2010.

 Pricing

 Space Raiders were launched in 1987 at a retail price of 10 pence; this price remained until late October 2007, when it increased to 15p.
 It later increased to 25p before lowering to 20p.
 The price has continued to fluctuate, reflecting the volatility of the underlying commodity prices.
 At the time of the original 5p price rise, the company who owns Space Raiders are known as KP Snacks.

 In October 2010 Space Raiders were relaunched in a new foil pack.
 These new packs were intended to 'increase shelf standout'.
 The ingredients were also changed.
 A new Saucy BBQ flavour variant was also announced.
 The packs were 20p each.

 In 2019 the standard bag of Space Raiders was replaced with a new bigger 25 g pack with a RRP of 30p.
 The price marked packs feature a 'NEW BIGGER PACK!' banner.